 Scheduling can be a headache, whether you’re trying to find time for a team meeting or finally booking that dentist appointment.
 Making time to learn to code might feel like just another commitment you have to deal with — but luckily, there are lots of different ways to make it work.

-The cool thing about Codecademy courses and paths is that they’re designed for self-guided learning — meaning you get to decide the pace and frequency that makes the most sense for you and your life.
+We recently updated our course catalog to include hundreds of shorter courses that will help you master a specific language concept or method in less time.
+The cool thing about all of our courses and paths is that they’re designed for self-guided learning — meaning you get to decide the pace and frequency that makes the most sense for you and your life.
 You can stop to take a break at any time.
 Whether it takes you three months or three years to find a rhythm, we get it: There’s no one-size-fits-all learning schedule, because we all have different priorities and responsibilities in our lives.

 Codecademy learners in our community have come up with some creative ways to carve out time in their schedules to learn to code, often balancing full-time jobs and childcare duties to boot.
 Read on for the top time-saving tricks that helped Codecademy learners fly through courses, discover their passions, and even launch new careers.